Semrush helps you:

 Problem: Site Speed

-Content marketing can help you get LOTS of targeted traffic… and sales.
+Content marketing can help you get LOTS of targeted traffic and significantly boost your ecommerce SEO efforts.

 The question is: